-It was a cold, cloudy day out on the playground back when I was in grade school.
+It was a dreary, cloudy day out on the playground back when I was in grade school.

 I was outside during recess and there was a big commotion.

-As I approached the area where all the other kids were gathering around, I realized a stray dog had been hit by a car.
+As I approached the area where all the other kids were gathering, I realized a stray dog had been hit by a car.

 He was crying in pain and wasn’t going to make it.